 An Extra Bag… Just in Case

-It happens every time… I buy a few extra things to take home, and my suitcase fills up.
+It happens every time I travel: I buy a few extra things to take home, and my suitcase fills up.
 Instead of carrying an extra suitcase, I take an extra bag.
-The “Foldie” packs small enough that you can slip it into your purse or side pocket of the suitcase.
-Use it for trips to the pool, or when you go shopping.
-Added bonus, you have an extra bag to carry your purchases all the way home!
-Comes in loads of colors… and even has a waterproof pocket and shoe space.
-Or just fill it with souvenirs…
+The “Foldie” packs small enough to slip into your purse or suitcase’s side pocket.
+Use it for trips to the pool or when you go shopping.
+The bonus is that you will have an extra bag to carry your purchases all the way home!
+It comes in loads of colors and even has a waterproof pocket and shoe space.
+Or, just fill it with souvenirs…

 Travel Detergent-